jonbmartin/Gradient-Waveform-Errors-Demos/README.md

 )<br>

 ## Demo 4: Neural network measurement and correction
-Our fourth demo will use real data from a 7T animal scanner, and train a temporal convolutional network to predict gradient waveform errors
+Our fourth demo will use real data from a 7T animal scanner, and train a temporal convolutional network to predict gradient waveform errors.
+For this demo, make sure to set the runtime to GPU.
 [![Explore Siren in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jonbmartin/Gradient-Waveform-Errors-Demos/blob/main/Ex0_Characterization_Waveform_Design.ipynb
 )<br>